anthill-platform/anthill/Readme.md

 cd anthill/osx
 ./setup.sh
 ```
+It would take awhile (up to several hours).
 This will install Homebrew, and Homebrew will install all of the required components.

 4. Setup the environment information
 ```bash
 cd anthill/osx